chenyiqun/chenyiqun/_pages/about.md

 Before this, I earned my Master’s degree from the **Institute of Automation, Chinese Academy of Sciences (CASIA)**, and my Bachelor’s degree from **Shandong University (SDU)**.

+Beyond academic research, I actively participate in collaborative projects with leading internet companies, focusing on the construction and optimization of **Search Agents** and **LLM-based Multi-Agent Systems**.

-If you are interested in my research or experience, please feel free to contact me.
+**📢 I am actively seeking a Research Internship for Spring 2026.** If you are interested in my research background or potential collaborations, please feel free to contact me!

 ### Research Interests